isa-ulisboa/greends-ipython/README.md

 </summary>

 Suppose that one wants write a script in python using classes to monitor plants at a nursery.
-Initially plants grow from seeds in trays and one wants to keep track of the number of trays and plants per tray.
+Initially plants grow from seeds in trays and one wants to keep track of the trays and number of plants per tray.
 All plants in a given tray are from the same species.
-Then, at some point, small plants are transferred to individual pots (one plant per pot).
+Then, at some point, some plants are transferred from trays to individual pots (one plant per pot).
 At the end, pots are sold.
 One wants to track the number of plants of each species that are in the nursery.

 For this type of problem, one wants to mimic entities of the real world (plants, trays, pots, and the nursery) as objects in  Python code.
 Object-oriented programming is an intuitive form of doing so.
 A class in Python is an object constructor, or a *blueprint* for creating objects.

 The simplest example of  class, with very little functionality, is a class to store constant values, which are not supposed to change.
-When one calls the class `Constants` it creates an instance of the class with the two properties `MAX_PLANTS_PER_TRAY` and `SALE_PRICE`.
+When one calls the class `Constants` defined below, an instance of the class with the two properties `MAX_PLANTS_PER_TRAY` and `SALE_PRICE` is created.
 ```
 class Constants:
    MAX_PLANTS_PER_TRAY=50